Course evaluation

-A course evaluation is a paper or electronic questionnaire, which requires a written or selected response answer to a series of questions in order to evaluate the instruction of a given course.
-The term may also refer to the completed survey form or a summary of responses to questionnaires.
+A course evaluation is a paper or electronic questionnaire, which requires a written or selected response to a series of questions to evaluate the instruction of a given course.
+The term may also refer to the completed survey form or a summary of questionnaire responses.

-They are a means to produce feedback which the teacher and school can use to assess their quality of instruction.
+They are a means of producing feedback that the teacher and school can use to assess the quality of instruction.
 The process of (a) gathering information about the impact of learning and of teaching practice on student learning, (b) analyzing and interpreting this information, and (c) responding to and acting on the results, is valuable for several reasons.
 They enable instructors to review how others interpret their teaching methods.
-The information can be also used by administrators, along with other input, to make summative decisions (e.g., decisions about promotion, tenure, salary increases, etc.) and make formative recommendations (e.g., identify areas where a faculty member needs to improve).
-Typically, these evaluations are combined with peer evaluations, supervisor evaluations, and results of student’s test scores to create an overall picture of teaching performance.
+The information can also be used by administrators, along with other input, to make summative decisions (e.g., promotion, tenure, salary increases) and formative recommendations (e.g., identifying areas where a faculty member needs to improve).
+Typically, these evaluations are combined with peer evaluations, supervisor evaluations, and results of students' test scores to create an overall picture of teaching performance.
 Course evaluations are implemented in one of two ways, either summative or formative.

 Course evaluation instruments

-Course evaluation instruments generally include variables such as communication skills, organizational skills, enthusiasm, flexibility, attitude toward the student, teacher – student interaction, encouragement of the student, knowledge of the subject, clarity of presentation, course difficulty, fairness of grading and exams, and global student rating.
+Course evaluation instruments generally include variables such as communication skills, organizational skills, enthusiasm, flexibility, attitude toward the student, teacher–student interaction, encouragement of the student, knowledge of the subject, clarity of presentation, course difficulty, fairness of grading and exams, and overall student rating.

 Summative evaluation

 Summative evaluation occurs at the end of a semester, usually a week or two before the last day of class.
-The evaluation is performed by the current students of the class.
-Students have the option to reflect on the teachers’ instruction without fear of punishment because course evaluations are completely confidential and anonymous.
-This can be done in one of two ways; either with a paper form or with online technology.
-Typically, in a paper based format, the paper form is distributed by a student while the teacher is out of the room.
-It is then sealed in an envelope and the teacher will not see it until after final grades are submitted.
-The online version can be identical to a paper version or more detailed, using branching question technology to glean more information from the student.
-Both ways allow the student to be able to provide feedback.
-This feedback is to be used by teachers to assess the quality of their instruction.
-The information can also be used to evaluate the overall effectiveness of a teacher, particularly for tenure and promotion decisions.
+The current students of the class perform the evaluation.
+Students can reflect on teachers' instruction without fear of punishment because course evaluations are completely confidential and anonymous.
+This can be done in one of two ways: either with a paper form or with online technology.
+Typically, in a paper-based format, the paper form is distributed to students while the teacher is out of the room.
+It is then sealed in an envelope, and the teacher will not see it until after final grades are submitted.
+The online version can be identical to the paper version or more detailed, using branching-question technology to elicit more information from the student.
+Both ways allow the student to provide feedback.
+This feedback is intended to help teachers assess the quality of their instruction.
+The information can also be used to evaluate a teacher's overall effectiveness, particularly for tenure and promotion decisions.